Learn to crochet

 Below: LW3276 By the Sea Throw Crochet Pattern

-1. Work five double crochet into one stitch.
-Remove the hook from the working loop and insert it from font to back into the top of the first double crochet in the group.
+Re-insert the hook from front to back into the top of the first double crochet in the group.

 Below: LW2998 Forever Flowers Crochet Pattern